appgate/conkolla/examples.md

 ![ui_query](./ui_query.png)

 # Browser developer tools: wrappers for multi entity manipulation
 With the developer tools (use crhome, at least ECMAScript2018) you can easily do multi entity manipulation from/to/on same/other connected controller.
+See the [reference documentation for developer mode](./developermode.png).

 ![use js console for multi entity edit](./console_multi.png)